scrubbbbs/cbird/readme.md

 - console progress bar
 - error-log to file
 - store symlinks to prevent broken links later on
-- use idct scaling to speed up jpeg decompress
+- use idct scaling to speed up jpeg decompress (wip)
 - file/directory name filters for inclusion/exclusion
 - ~~hard links handling~~ added in v0.6
 	- ~~isJunction() exclusion from index~~
 	- ~~exclusion from index (map inodes during scan)~~
 - ~~see if `skip_loop_filter` for h264 decoding is a good idea: about 20% faster decoding, unknown affect on hash quality~~ enabled in v0.6
 - ~~same with `SWS_AREA` rescaler instead of `SWS_BICUBIC`~~ enabled in v0.6
+- index videos with partition and merge approach to overcome ffmpeg limitations

 ### Search